Jew's harp: Sindhi music

 In Sindhi music, the Jew's harp is called changu (چنگُ).
 In Sindhi music, it can be an accompaniment or the main instrument.
 One of the most famous players is Amir Bux Ruunjho.

+South Tyrol music

+The South Tyrol Jew's harp is very close to the Austrian Jew's harp.

+Friulan music

+The Friulan Jew's harp is called scacciapensieri.
+Friulan Jew's harp music uses typical Western harmony.
+It is sometimes used in folk music of Veneto but in the north of the region.

 Sicilian music

-In Sicily, the Jew's harp is commonly known as marranzanu.
+In the traditional music of Sicily, the Jew's harp is commonly known in Sicilian language as marranzanu.
 Other names for the instrument include angalarruni, calarruni, gangalarruni, ganghilarruni, mariolu, mariolu di fera, marranzana, and ngannalarruni.

 Austrian Jew's harp playing

 Austrian Jew's harp music uses typical Western harmony.
 The UNESCO has included Austrian Jew's harp playing in its Intangible Cultural Heritage list.

 In Austria, the instrument is known as Maultrommel (the literal translation is 'mouth drum').

 Western classical music

 Early representations of Jew's harps have appeared in Western churches since the fourteenth century.

 The Austrian composer Johann Albrechtsberger—chiefly known today as a teacher of Beethoven—wrote seven concerti for Jew's harp, mandora, and orchestra between 1769 and 1771.
 Four of them have survived, in the keys of F major, E-flat major, E major, and D major.
 They are based on the special use of the Jew's harp in Austrian folk music.

 In the experimental period at the end of the 18th and beginning of the 19th century there were very virtuoso instrumentalists on the mouth harp.
 Thus, for example, Johann Heinrich Scheibler was able to mount up to ten mouth harps on a support disc.
 He called the instrument "Aura".
 Each mouth harp was tuned to different basic tones, which made even chromatic sequences possible.